• Skip to primary navigation

 • Dash red pepper flakes optional

-• 1 - 2 tablespoons toasted sesame seeds optional
+• 1 tablespoon toasted sesame seeds or as desired

 Instructions